-Note: If you are working with files on a Linux target, use the Linux Sync command after the files are copied using virtual media in order to view the copied files.
+Note: If you are working with files on a Linux® target, use the Linux Sync command after the files are copied using virtual media in order to view the copied files.
 Files may not appear until a sync is performed.

-Note: If you are working with Windows 7, Removable Disk is not displayed by default in the Window's My Computer folder when you mount a Local CD/DVD Drive or Local or Remote ISO Image.
+Note: If you are using the Windows 7° operating system®, Removable Disk is not displayed by default in the Window's My Computer folder when you mount a Local CD/DVD Drive or Local or Remote ISO Image.
 To view the Local CD/DVD Drive or Local or Remote ISO Image in this folder, select Tools > Folder Options > View and deselect "Hide empty drives in the Computer folder".